mayor-creator/frontend_quiz_app/README.md

     - [Useful resources](#useful-resources)
   - [Author](#author)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 Users should be able to:

-- Select a quiz subject
+- Select a quiz subject (HTML, CSS, JavaScript, or Accessibility)
 - Select a single answer from each question from a choice of four
-- See an error message when trying to submit an answer without making a selection
+- See a disabled submit button when no answer is selected
 - See if they have made a correct or incorrect choice when they submit an answer
-- Move on to the next question after seeing the question result
+- Move on to the next question after submitting an answer
-- See a completed state with the score after the final question
+- See a completed state with their score after the final question
 - Play again to choose another subject
-- View the optimal layout for the interface depending on their device's screen size
+- View responsive layouts optimized for mobile, tablet and desktop screens
-- See hover and focus states for all interactive elements on the page
+- See hover and focus states for all interactive elements
-- Navigate the entire app only using their keyboard
+- Navigate the entire app using only a keyboard
-- **Bonus**: Change the app's theme between light and dark
+- Toggle between light and dark themes

 ### Screenshot